Mahlab

 FLAVOR & AROMA PROFILE

 Mahlab’s flavor starts as a subtle bitterness but quickly turns into a gentle warmth.
 The lingering taste is nutty and floral, with hints of honey and delicate spice.
-Ground kernels offer a smooth, almost powdery texture that melts on the tongue, releasing their soft yet persistent aroma.
+Ground kernels offer a smooth, almost powdery texture that melts on the tongue.
 Mahlab's complex flavor profile gives it flexibility.
-It can spice both sweet and savory dishes as well as beverages.
+It can spice both sweet and savory dishes as well as coffee and tea.

 CULINARY USES

 Mahlab is particularly cherished in Middle Eastern and Mediterranean cuisines, where its use dates back millennia.
 It's a beloved addition to pastries, cookies, and breads.
-In the famous Greek and Armenian Easter breads (tsoureki and choreg), its distinctive flavor is synonymous with celebration.
+In the famous Turkish, Greek, and Armenian Easter breads (Paskalya Çöreği, Tsoureki, and Choreg, respectively), its distinctive flavor is synonymous with celebration.

-Mahlab’s subtle nuttiness also pairs exceptionally well with dairy, elevating the creaminess of milk puddings, custards, ice creams, and cheeses like the Syrian tresse.
-It can just as effortlessly complement the richness of meats, especially lamb, and many swear by sprinkling mahlab in their coffee or tea for a twist of sophistication.
+Mahlab’s subtle nuttiness also pairs well with dairy, elevating the creaminess of milk puddings, custards, ice creams, and cheeses like the Syrian tresse.
+It can just as effortlessly complement the richness of meats, especially lamb.

 SCIENTIFIC CLASSIFICATION